sukesh-nf/Nexfrontier-website-V5/docs/production-handoff-nm.md

 `is_published` / current-live semantics must not be confused with "was historically published".
 Do not overwrite or mutate a previously published version's content.
 The `current_published_version_id` pointer moves to the new version; the old version remains immutable in version history.

 ### SIX CORE PAGES
 All six approved core pages are intended to publish together only after explicit founder approval.
-Do not publish any in this task.
+For each approved page, publish only the exact founder-approved draft version.

 ---

-## 13. Edge Function Inventory
+## 14. Edge Function Inventory

-### PRODUCTION-REQUIRED EDGE FUNCTIONS (13)
+13 Edge Functions currently deployed (verified post-cleanup):

 | Slug | verify_jwt | Purpose | Category |
 |---|---|---|---|